Unger, Caroline

 She was successful in Italy as a concert singer.
 When Alexandre Dumas visited Italy with his future wife Ida Ferrier in 1835 she had an affair with the author.
 In 1836 she created the part of Antonina in Donizetti's "Belisario" and in 1838 the title part in Donizetti's "Maria de Rudenz".
 In 1837 she settled in Florence at the Bonaparte House, Via dei Renai 23-25.

-In 1839 she met the poet Nikolaus Lenau, but their affair soon ended because Lenau didn't want to depend on her financially.
-In 1840 she met François Sabatier in Rome.
+In 1839 she started an affair with the poet Nikolaus Lenau, but it ended soon because Lenau didn't want to depend on her financially.
+She met François Sabatier in 1840 in Rome.
 They married in 1841 and she left the stage after the marriage.
 With Sabatier she lived in Florence, where Otto Hartwig and Fanny Lewald were visitors.
 She worked as a singing teacher and among her pupils were Wilhelmine Clauss-Szarvady and Anna Schimon-Regan.

 Family